Why Choose Us

 Although it is a drivers responsibility to notify the DVLA of any relevant medical conditions or disabilities, such as diabetes, stroke or cardiovascular issues, the DVLA can also investigate a drivers fitness to drive when any of the following scenarios apply:

-A blue badge enables the owner of the badge to park closer to their destination in areas of on-street parking when traveling as either a passenger or a driver.
+A blue badge enables the owner of the badge to park closer to their destination in areas of on-street parking when travelling as either a passenger or a driver.
 As the badge is issued by local councils, it remains their property and responsibility to manage, so you do not need to tell the DVLA that you hold a blue badge.

 If you are a driver and the disability or condition that you have requested a blue badge for affects your ability to drive, even if you have an adapted car, then you must tell the DVLA about this.